PRIME WEBER SHANDWICK, Stockholm / CLEAR CHANNEL / 2019

 Depending on day, time, location and temperature, the digital screens displayed different messages.
 We used digital out of home displays in areas with a high concentration of homeless people.

 The emergency system was running throughout the winter period of 2018-19 on 53 digital out of home displays around Stockholm, Sweden.

 We used digital out of home displays in areas with a high concentration of homeless people.
 The screens directed homeless people towards emergency shelters during cold temperatures, and where they could find a hot meal and other useful real-time information.

 The number of screens changed depending on the temperature in the city and was raised when the temperatures dropped.

 The initiative has created attention for an important matter, but more importantly, the ones who have been in need of warmth and care the most, have received it.
-Many of the related organizations have witnessed new faces that have appeared.
-From all over Sweden, people joined the conversation on social media and engaged.
+Many of the related organizations have witnessed new faces that have appeared during the winter.
+And from all over Sweden, people joined the conversation on social media and engaged.
 And they took to action; donating necessities or signing up to be a volunteer.

 78% have become more positive towards Clear Channel after having seen the campaign, with a benchmark of 30%.
 Furthermore 4 out of 10 became interested in buying a product or service from the sender, which is higher than the benchmark of 2,5.

 Communication wise, the project has reached over 78 million people in earned organic media, thanks to 120+ Swedish and international news articles.
 A month after the project started, more cities within Clear Channels network now wants